-How often do you wake up at in the depths of the night?
-Do you roll over and fall asleep again, or does your mind spring into action with some late night thinking?
+How often do you wake up in the depths of the night?
+Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

-Whatever the reason is that you woke up, a barrage of unwanted thoughts can keep you awake even longer.
-It’s a vicious circle and one which I’ve personally spun around in many times.
+Whatever the initial reason is that you woke up, worrying about it happening can keep you awake even longer.
+It’s a vicious circle that I used to find myself stuck in several times a week.

 Some sleep disorders, such as sleep apnea, can cause nocturnal wakings.
-If you, or anyone else, notice any irregularity with your breathing in the night, it’s essential you get yourself checked out by a doctor.
+If you, or anyone else, notice any irregularity with your breathing in the night or you snore loudly, it’s important to speak to your doctor.

 2. An underlying mental health issue, anxiety or stress